mobaize/qllvm-documentation/docs/source/introduction.en.rst

 * QLLVM is a classical-quantum hybrid compilation framework built on LLVM, with excellent extensibility and seamless integration with classical high-performance computing ecosystems.

-* QLLVM supports multiple quantum programming languages and backends, including Qiskit, OpenQASM, QPanda, Cirq, etc. for programming languages, and qasm simulator, Benyuan quantum computer, China Telecom "Tianyan" quantum computer, etc. for target backends.
+* QLLVM supports multiple quantum programming languages and backends, including Qiskit, Cirq, QPanda, OpenQASM, etc. for programming languages, and OpenQASM 2.0, OriginIR, QCIS, etc. for backend instructions.

 * QLLVM supports unified compilation of quantum programs, CUDA programs, and classical C++ programs, providing an efficient, flexible, and industrial-grade compilation infrastructure for classical-quantum software development.